The scope of this module is to present a few editors and some basic commands that can be used for command line editing.

 One reason I don’t use emacs is beause my window manager uses ALT keys for commands, which conflict with

-.
+emacs.
 I could redefine all my shortcuts but that is a lot of work that I don’t want to do just to use a different editor.
-Plus I am happy with plain old regularvi
+Plus I am happy with plain old regularvi.
+Also,viis part of the POSIX standard and will be on these systems, otherwise you have to manually install the editor.
+Linux systems tend to putvimon instead ofvi.

 © 2017–2024 David Kalliecharan